Marathi cinema: The Transition to Sound: Early Talkies

 Ayodhyecha Raja (1932), directed by V. Shantaram was the first talkie of Maharashtra and also the first double version talkie of Indian cinema; prior to it, all the movies were silent films with Marathi and English intertitles.
 It was released one year after the first sound film of the nation, Alam Ara (1931), and five years after the first Hollywood sound film, The Jazz Singer (1927), which is the first sound film made in the world.
 Bhalji Pendharkar's Shyam Sundar was the first talkie to be made in Pune and apparently the first Indian film with a continuious run of more than 25 weeks at West End (present Naaz Talkies, Mumbai).

-As cinema grew in the Union of India, major production houses rose, and one of them was again a company owned wholly by Maharashtrians, the Prabhat Film Company.
+As cinema grew in the Union of India, major production houses rose, and one of them was again a company owned wholly by Marathi people, the Prabhat Film Company.
 Prabhat's Sant Tukaram (1936) was the first Indian work to win the Best Film Award at the Venice Film Festival in 1937.
 In 1954, at the very first edition of the National Awards, Shyamchi Aai won the first President's Gold Medal for Cinema.
-It was directed by Acharya P. K. Atre, and it was an adaptation of the eponymous novel by Sane Guruji.
-Marathi cinema was in its full bloom by this time with the advent of greats like V. Shantaram, Master Vinayak, Bhalji Pendharkar and Acharya Atre, followed by Raja Paranjpe, Dinkar D. Patil, G. D. Madgulkar, Sudhir Phadke and Raja Thakur.
+It was directed by Pralhad Keshav Atre, and it was an adaptation of the eponymous novel by Pandurang Sadashiv Sane.
+Marathi cinema was in its full bloom by this time with the advent of greats like V. Shantaram, Master Vinayak, Bhalji Pendharkar and Pralhad Keshav Atre, followed by Raja Paranjape, Dinkar D. Patil, G. D. Madgulkar, Sudhir Phadke and Raja Thakur.